A handmade Christmas elf is gifted with every order 🎄🎁

 Traditions related to kuksa

-Concerning the kuksa, the tradition is to make your own kuksa or to offer it to someone.
-To offer a kuksa is to offer happiness.
-Moreover, the parents will pass on their kuksa to their children to keep the tradition alive.
-It is also to follow this tradition and this heritage that the kuksa must be robust and durable.
+Concerning the kuksa, tradition holds that you should make your own kuksa or give it to someone.
+Giving a kuksa is giving happiness.
+Moreover, parents pass their kuksa on to their children to keep the traditions alive.
+It is also to uphold this tradition and this heritage that kuksas must be robust and durable.

-Another tradition is that you should never wash your kuksa, at the risk of losing its lucky side!
-You should only rinse it in a stream or a river, but not sure that everyone is one near you!
-So we will just not put it in the dishwasher and not wash it with dishwashing liquid!
+Another tradition also holds that you should never wash your kuksa, for fear of losing its lucky charm!
+It should therefore only be rinsed in a stream or a torrent, but not everyone has one near them!
+So we'll simply not put it in the dishwasher and not wash it with dish soap!

 Cookies